 Advisory arrangements involving Affiliated Subadvisors and investment in affiliated underlying funds present certain conflicts of interest.
 For each fund subadvised by an Affiliated Subadvisor, the Affiliated Subadvisor will benefit from increased subadvisory fees.
-In addition, MFC will benefit, not only from the net advisory fee retained by the Advisor but also from the subadvisory fee paid by the Advisor to the Affiliated Subadvisor.
+In addition, MFC will benefit, not only from the net advisory fee retained by the Advisor but also from the subadvisory fee paid by the Advisor to the Affiliated Subadvisors.
 Consequently, the Affiliated Subadvisors and MFC may be viewed as benefiting financially from: (i) the appointment of or continued service of Affiliated Subadvisors to manage the funds; and (ii) the allocation of the assets of the funds to the funds having Affiliated Subadvisors.
 Similarly, the Advisor may be viewed as having a conflict of interest in the allocation of the assets of the funds to affiliated underlying funds as opposed to unaffiliated underlying funds.
 However, both the Advisor, in recommending to the Board the appointment or continued service of Affiliated Subadvisors, and such Subadvisors, in allocating the assets of the funds, have a fiduciary duty to act in the best interests of the funds and their shareholders.
 The Advisor has a duty to recommend that Affiliated Subadvisors be selected, retained, or replaced only when the Advisor believes it is in the best interests of shareholders.
-In addition, under the Trusts' "Manager of Managers" exemptive order received from the SEC, each Trust is required to obtain shareholder approval of any subadvisor agreement appointing an Affiliated Subadvisor as the subadvisor except as otherwise permitted by applicable SEC No-Action Letter to a fund (in the case of a new fund, the initial sole shareholder of the fund, an affiliated funds, and affiliated Subadvisor has a duty to allocate assets to Affiliated Subadvisor has a duty to allocate assets to Affiliated Subadvisor as the subadvisor except as otherwise permitted by applicable SEC No-Action Letter to a fund (in the case of a new fund, the initial sole shareholder of the fund, an affiliated underlying funds more broadly, only when it believes this is in shareholders' best interests and without regard
+In addition, under the Trusts' "Manager of Managers" exemptive order received from the SEC, each Trust is required to obtain shareholder approval of any subadvisory agreement appointing an Affiliated Subadvisor as the subadvisor except as otherwise permitted by applicable SEC No-Action Letter to a fund (in the case of a new fund, the initial sole shareholder of the fund, an affiliated underlying funds more broadly, only when it believes this is in shareholders' best interests and without regard for the financial incentives inherent in making such allocations.
+The Independent Trustees are aware of and monitor these conflicts of interest.